kubeadapt/kubeadapt-helm/CONTRIBUTING.md

 ### New Application Versions

-Helm charts are intended to be created for all non-patch releases of KubeAdapt Agent.
+Helm charts are intended to be created for all non-patch releases of Kubeadapt Agent.
 External dependencies (Prometheus and OpenCost) will use versions that have been tested with the corresponding release.

 When updating application versions ensure you make the following changes:
 * `values.yaml`: Bump all instances of the container image versions
-* `Chart.yaml`: Ensure `appVersion` matches the KubeAdapt release version and bump chart `version`
+* `Chart.yaml`: Ensure `appVersion` matches the Kubeadapt release version and bump chart `version`

 Please ensure chart version changes adhere to semantic versioning standards:
 * Major: Large chart rewrites, major non-backwards compatible or destructive changes